ilyesjkh/AOC-2022/README.md

 ## [Day 24: ](https://adventofcode.com/2022/day/24)

-This problem had me learn a lot of things, yet my code does not work yet.
-I first tried to implement Dijsktra algorithm to find the sshortest path but I really struggled to make it worked and looked for another algorithm that works on unweighted graphs.
-I choose to implement a BFS algorithm but it still does not work for some reason.
-I am still trying to solve this problem.
+This problem had me learn a lot of things.
+I first tried to implement Dijsktra's algorithm to find the shortest path but I really struggled to make it work, it took me a lot of time for no result (but I discovered this interesting algorithm for shortest path finding) so I looked for another algorithm that works on unweighted graphs.
+I chose to implement a BFS algorithm.
+I struggled to make it work and it took me a long time not because it was a very difficult algorithm to implement but because of a lot of small mistakes and bugs I had to find (my code worked for the test input but not the real input...).
+I eventually figured out the issue (I was not considering not to move as a possible move if other moves were possible.
+It was considered only if it was not possible to move.) and the second part was quite easy after that.
+I could really optimize my program.
+It is quite slow and I could make it way better but now that I solved the problem I prefere to solve another one.

 ## [Day 25: ](https://adventofcode.com/2022/day/25)